-An LTC home was concerned that residents at risk for pressure ulcers were not being turned on a reliable basis, as specified in the care plan.
-The LTC QI team used a process-style Fishbone Diagram to get some context.
-They discovered from a Check Sheet that the main cause of the delay was the fact that 30% of personal support workers (PSWs) were not aware of the turning details of the care plan.
+A diagnostic lab was consistently running late, keeping patients waiting and having to pay staff overtime.
+They used a process style Fishbone Diagram to get some context, They discovered from a defect check sheet that the main cause of overall delay was the fact that about identified that 55% of patients were late for appointments.
 They then used the Five Whys to get at the actual cause.